clarkisa002/IS401_Group_Project/README.md

-Your GitHub repository should include a README with the following sections.

 App Summary.
 Provide a brief (5–8 sentence) overview explaining the problem your application solves, who the primary user is, and what your product does.